ashton314/ashton314.github.io/_drafts/Git-for-Writers.md

 [^9]: Roll back: Just a fancy way to say "undo".

 [^10]: If you don't see the `.git/` folder, it might just be hidden.
 On macOS you can hit `Command-Shift-.` to toggle displaying hidden files and folders in Finder.

+[^11]: I originally had a section written about collaborating with people using branches.
+I decided, however, that GitHub does a better job of explaining that than I could do, and so I'd just focus on using branches as copies.

+[^12]: Strictly speaking, I believe it is possible to delete the `master` branch, but that *seriously* messes up things in your repository.
+Don't do it.
+I've never *ever* seen or heard first-hand of this being done.